 E-commerce experts and marketers often use the phrases e-commerce price discrimination and dynamic pricing interchangeably.
-This is partly true, however, there are strategy differences that set price discrimination and dynamic pricing apart.
+This is partly true, however, there are strategy differences that set the two apart.

-In this article, we’re going to look at what price discrimination is, how it’s different from dynamic pricing and how you can apply price discrimination on your own e-commerce store.
+In this article, we’re going to look at what price discrimination is, how it’s different from dynamic pricing and how you can apply it on your own e-commerce store.

 - First degree: Consumers are charged the maximum they’d be willing to pay for any given product.
 For example, auction or bidding sites, where one customer might pay lots more for a similar item, based on what they’re willing to pay.

 - Second degree: Consumers can choose their discrimination.
 For example, they might be offered a lower price if they buy a product in a higher quantity.

 - Third degree: Products are priced differently based on customer segments.

 In essence, it involves taking customer data including their behavior and perception, segment customers based on that data and then generate prices specific to each segment.

 Why it is different between dynamic pricing and price discrimination?

 Dynamic pricing is a type of price discrimination and is an approach whereby e-commerce store owners change the price of their products based on a number of different factors.